jeonghoonkang/BerePi/README.md

 ## BerePi (Bere + Pi) Software Package
 - is based on RaspberryPi distribution (hardware and software)
 - SW stack for physical computing and intelligent SW service based on IoT data collection
-- supports Raspbian Stretch (ver 2018.08.30), with RaspBerryPi3
+- supports Raspbian Stretch (ver 2018.08.30), with RaspBerryPi3 (hangul mode, 한글모드)

 #### Wiki
   - OS installation and setup to run the SDH sensors